Skip to Content

 ●3.
 Scissor-Action Mechanism:

-This type of machine can move only vertically, upwards, and downwards, which allows you to pump a lever with one hand.
 Depending on the power system employed on this lift, it may need no power to enter descent mode but simply the release of pneumatic or hydraulic pressure.
-These methods are used to lift your lawnmower because they allow a fail-safe option of returning the lift to the ground by a simple release of a manual valve.

-It is necessary to observe certain safety precautions while using a scissors-action lift to raise your lawnmower for maintenance.
-A license and/or insurance is needed to operate the scissors-action lift.
+A license and insurance are needed to operate the scissors-action lift.
 Most protocols advocate training every mechanic or technician, whether mandated or not.
 Most expert professionals also prescribe a session of pre-use checks of the unit.

 This machine comes equipped with different tilt sensors.
 The most commonly used sensor is the overweight sensor, which prevents the lifting of your lawnmower if the maximum operating weight limit is exceeded.

-Most scissors-action lifts are fitted with an emergency stop button which is used in the event of danger or malfunction.
-Some other safety features include; automatic self-checking and a voltmeter that detects if your scissors-action lift has insufficient power to lift your lawnmower.
+Most scissors-action lifts are fitted with an emergency stop button, used in the event of danger or malfunction.
+Some other safety features include automatic self-checking and a voltmeter that detects if your scissors-action lift has insufficient power to lift your lawnmower.

 The voltmeter will prevent operation if the power voltage is insufficient.

-Some latest models also have a manual lowering lever at the base of the scissors-action lift, allowing the user to lower the lift back to the ground level in case of control or power failure.
+Some of the latest models also have a manual lowering lever at the base of the scissors-action lift, allowing the user to lower the lift back to the ground level in case of control or power failure.

 ●4.
 Air Bearings: